Steelers stay perfect, keep Texans winless in 28-21 victory

 Texans: Host Minnesota next Sunday looking to avoid their first 0-4 start since 2008.

-Steelers: Travel to Tennessee next week to take on the Titans.
+Steelers: Travel to Tennessee next week to take on the unbeaten Titans (3-0).
 Pittsburgh won the last meeting between the two teams 40-17 on Nov.
 16, 2017.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL